Skip to main content

 Gerry Devlin

-We must continue these incredible advances and enable our researchers, innovators, doctors and nurses to keep making progress on improving heart health outcomes for New Zealanders.
+The incredible generosity of our supporters allows us to make a positive impact, enabling researchers, innovators, doctors and nurses to keep finding ways to improve heart health outcomes for New Zealanders.

 Dr Gerry Devlin, Heart Foundation Medical Director